Premature Birth Studies

 A large body of research indicating greater anxiety and depression among mothers of premature infants when compared to mothers of term infants supports these data.
 For example longitudinal studies investigating mother's emotional life following a premature birth report that premature mothers are more likely to experience a heightened state of anxiety one week after the birth.
 However, premature mothers tend to indicate the most negativity some 4-5 weeks after their infant has reached full recovery and returned home (Gennaro, 1988).
 In two other descriptive studies, mothers of premature infants reported two periods of emotional difficulty.
 The first being immediately after birth and the second being after the baby returned home (Bidder, Crowe & Gray, 1974; O'Brian, Heron Asay, McCluskey-Fawcett, 1999).

-Even mild disruptions in responsiveness due to subclinical depressive symptoms have been shown to increase the risk for compromised attachment patterns in premature dyads and later adverse internalising, externalising and poor social functioning of children (Poehlmann & Fiese, 2001).
-Further, these mild depressive symptoms show positive associations with neo-natal indices pertaining to the duration of their infant's hospitalisation.
+Even mild disruptions in responsiveness due to subclinical depressive symptoms have been shown to increase the risk for compromised attachment patterns in premature dyads and later adverse internalizing, externalizing and poor social functioning of children (Poehlmann & Fiese, 2001).
+Further, these mild depressive symptoms show positive associations with neo-natal indices pertaining to the duration of their infant's hospitalization.
 Taken together, these findings suggest two outcomes.
 Firstly, that a highly anxious state in premature mothers may be an important predictor of depressive mood following the discharge of an infant.
-Further, that premature infants who are separated from their mothers for prolonged periods and whose mothers experience depression or mild feelings of apathy, may be at the greatest risk for the development of internalising, externalising and poor social functioning.
+Further, that premature infants who are separated from their mothers for prolonged periods and whose mothers experience depression or mild feelings of apathy, may be at the greatest risk for the development of internalizing, externalizing and poor social functioning.